What this article covers:

 Now that you've mapped out your workflow, you're ready to get it up and running.

-To go from workflow map to running workflow, you need to set up your rules.
+To go from workflow map to running workflow, you need to set up your flows.
 Click on the plus sign on either flow to start.

 Important note: By default, new workflows will only apply to work items you create after your flow goes live.
 So if you create a flow involving a Trello board, only cards created after your flow is active will be affected.
 This lets you test out your settings and make sure everything's working right before your flow is applied to a huge backlog of tasks.
 When you're happy with your settings, you can apply your flow retroactively by clicking on Include older cards in the top right corner of the Edit flow screen.
 Note that items will be replaced by whatever term is used in your work management tool (eg. card for Trello and task for Asana).